Timeline: Verizon and Vodafone's long relationship

 March: Speculation is rampant again after a Bloomberg report that Verizon is eying a resolution to the Vodafone relationship this year.
 Sources tell Reuters that Vodafone has lawyers and bankers looking at deal options.

-April 3: Verizon repeated its long stated desire to buy out Vodafone's 45 percent stake in Verizon Wireless, says has no intention of pursuing a Verizon/Vodafone merger in response to speculation.
+April 3: Verizon repeats its long stated desire to buy out Vodafone's 45 percent stake in Verizon Wireless and says has no intention of pursuing a Verizon/Vodafone merger in response to speculation.

 April 18: Verizon CFO Fran Shammo says his company is confident it could buy Vodafone's Verizon Wireless stake without major tax implications.
 This is seen by investors as a sign that Verizon is applying pressure on Vodafone to discuss a deal.